 - Add heavy whipping cream to another mixer bowl and whip until stiff peaks form, about 5-7 minutes.

-- Fold whipped cream into mascarpone mixture.
+- Fold whipped cream into the mascarpone mixture.

-- In another small bowl, combine warm water, espresso and Kahlua.
+- In another small bowl, combine warm water, espresso, and Kahlua.

 - Once cupcakes are cool, cut out the centers.
 I use a cupcake corer.